ErikMcClure/erikmcclure.github.io/content/blog/pressure-based-anti-spam-for-discord-bots.md

 ## Worst Case Scenario

 A special mention should go to the uncommon but possible worst-case scenario for spamming.
 This happens when a dedicated attacker really, really wants to fuck up your server for some reason.
 They can do this by creating 1000+ fake accounts with randomized names, and wait until they've all been on discord for long enough that the "new to discord" message doesn't show up.
 Then, they have the bots join the server _extremely slowly_, at the pace of maybe 1 per hour.
-Then they wait another week or so, before they unleash a spam attack that has each account send exactly 1 message, followed by a different accout sending another message.
+Then they wait another week or so, before they unleash a spam attack that has each account send exactly 1 message, followed by a different account sending another message.

 If they do this fast enough, you can detect it simply by the sheer volume of messages being sent in the channel, and automatically put the channel in slow mode.
 However, in principle, it is completely impossible to automatically deal with this attack.
 Banning everyone who happens to be sending messages during the spam event will ban innocent bystanders, and if the individual accounts aren't sending messages that fast (maybe one per second), this is indistinguishable from a normal conversation.